glebtsereteli/GMRoomLoader/docs/pages/home/whatIsIt.md

 # What is GMRoomLoader?

-GMRoomLoader is a pure GML open source ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) GameMaker library for making room prefabs and loading room contents at runtime.
+GMRoomLoader is a pure GML open source ([FOSS](https://en.wikipedia.org/wiki/Free_and_open-source_software)) GameMaker library for creating room prefabs and loading room contents at runtime.

 Also known as "loading other rooms into the current room".

-It provides tools to process the data returned by :room_get_info():, use it to load rooms contents efficiently during gameplay, and clean up created elements when needed.
+It provides tools to process the data returned by :room_get_info():, use that data to load room contents efficiently during gameplay, and clean up created elements when needed.

 ## Use Cases
 * **Procedural Generation**.
 Create custom level templates and place them procedurally throughout your levels (e.g. dungeon rooms, NPCs or randomized props).
 * **Chunking**.
 Divide large rooms into smaller sections, loading or unloading them dynamically as the player moves closer or farther away.​
 * **Room Thumbnails**.
 Take screenshots of your rooms and use them in level selection menus, seamless room transitions or loading previews.
 * **UI**.
-Design your interfaces directly in the Room Editor and load them on the fly in-game (as of [2024.13](https://gamemaker.io/en/blog/release-2024-13),​ this is mostly superseded by GM's [UI Layers](https://manual.gamemaker.io/monthly/en/#t=The_Asset_Editors%2FRoom_Properties%2FUI_Layers.htm)​).
+Design your interfaces directly in the Room Editor and load them on the fly in-game (as of [2024.13](https://gamemaker.io/en/blog/release-2024-13),​ this is mostly superseded by GameMaker's [UI Layers](https://manual.gamemaker.io/monthly/en/#t=The_Asset_Editors%2FRoom_Properties%2FUI_Layers.htm)​).

 ::: warning DISCLAIMER
 GMRoomLoader is designed specifically for __loading room contents__.